-Note: A consequence of this workaround is that virtual ports are no longer supported by the LPFC driver when the lpfc_sli_mode parameter is set to 2.
+Note: A consequence of this workaround is that the LPFC driver does not support virtual ports when the lpfc_sli_mode parameter is set to 2.

-6. Devloss timeout after swapping ports.
+7. Devloss timeout occurs after swapping ports.

-The driver may not finish discovery when two initiator ports are swapped.
-This causes all devices accessible through one or both of these initiator ports to time out and all I/O to fail.
+The driver might not finish discovery when two initiator ports are swapped.
+This situation causes all devices accessible through one or both of these initiator ports to time out and all I/O to fail.